LouisKlimek/Hermes-Tasklist-Plugin/README.md

 ## Limitations & notes

-- **Custom lists are a human overlay.** They live in this plugin's own `lists.db`, not in `kanban.db`, so agents, workers and the CLI don't see them.
+- **Groups & lists are a human overlay.** They live in this plugin's own `lists.db`, not in `kanban.db`, so agents, workers and the CLI don't see them.
 They're for organizing your own view.
 - **Read/write parity for task fields.** TaskList exposes what the kanban API exposes for tasks (no custom due dates etc.).
 The list buckets are the one thing it adds on top.
 - **`running` is not directly settable.** The backend reserves that transition for the dispatcher/claim path, so it's intentionally omitted from the status picker.
 - **Polling, not WebSocket.** For drop‑in robustness the list polls the cheap board endpoint and diffs the event id rather than holding the authenticated WebSocket.
 It's light and pauses on hidden tabs.